kjmjonline/go-minor/README.md

 ### <a name="description">Description</a>

-This package contains a variety of functions.
-These are primarily trivial functions that are needed by kjmjonline packages.
+This package contains some trivial functions that are needed by kjmjonline.

-The package name is **minor**
+The package name is minor.

 It contains a zerolog helper function, [SetGlobalZerologToFile][setlog], to setup the zerolog logging facility.

-Fully qualified file paths for files in the current working directory can be determined with the [FilenameInCwd][filepath] function.
+Fully qualified file paths for files in the current working directory can be determined with the [FilePathInCwd][filepath] function.

 The [CaptureOutput][capture] function can be used to get any ouput from a function.
 This can be used, for instance, to verify that the function is